Theory is always a detour on the way to something more important.Stuart Hall

 What set me on this path was the year 2012 when my mom and my grandpa were both diagnosed with cancer.
-With all the surgeries, all the radiation and chemotherapy sessions, and all the medical bills, and my lack of the tools and support I needed to navigate the healthcare industry and the emotional gravity of being on the sidelines of illness and death, the world felt big.
-And I felt small.
+With all the surgeries, all the radiation and chemotherapy sessions, all the medical bills, my lack of the tools and support I needed to navigate the healthcare industry, and the emotional gravity of being on the sidelines of illness and death, the world felt big, lonely, alienating.

 Those years were grueling and harrowing, but they reminded me about the importance of collectivity.
 My mom survived and remains a beacon of hope in my family, but my grandpa passed away in 2014.
 The few years between my grandpa’s diagnosis and death, my family came together to organize a musical concert fundraiser for cancer research.
 This moment for us gave form to our grief by holding space where we could rehearse our capacity to cope together.
 And when my grandpa passed, I remember walking into his funeral and I was overwhelmed with the floods of people coming in from all walks of life: friends, community organizers, religious leaders, coworkers, and more.
 I was amazed by how many people squeezed into the narrow funeral home and listened to my family speak and sing about our grief.